gov-cy/staging-govcy-design-system-docs/src/components/error_summary.md

 ---
 "title" : "Error Summary"
 date: 2022-02-01 00:01:01Z
+description: "Use this component at the top of a page to summarise any errors a user has made."
 ---
 Use this component at the top of a page to summarise any errors a user has made.